-Luciano currently works as a Postdoctoral Fellow with Center for Nanotechnology in Society at the University of California, Santa Barbara.
-He is also a Research Associate with The Georgia Tech Program in Science, Technology and Innovation Policy (STIP), at the Georgia Institute of Technology.
-His research interests are technological innovation, innovation policy, and new forms of scientific and technical work organization.
+Luciano Kay is a Research Fellow with the Center for Nanotechnology in Society at University of California Santa Barbara (CNS-UCSB) and a Research Associate with The Georgia Tech Program in Science, Technology and Innovation Policy (STIP), Georgia Tech.

-Luciano also held, between 2006 and 2007, a Graduate Research Assistant position with the Research Value Mapping Program (RVM) at the Georgia Institute of Technology.
-In the context of this program, he investigated university-industry relationships involving small and medium enterprises.
+Luciano also held, between 2006 and 2007, a Graduate Research Assistant position with the Research Value Mapping Program (RVM) at Georgia Tech.
+In the context of this program, he investigated university-industry relationships involving small and medium enterprises (SMEs).

 In 2009, Luciano received the William H. Read Award for Outstanding Public Policy Student 2008-2009 at the Georgia Institute of Technology.

-Between 1998 and 2006, Luciano held different positions in the private and academic sectors in Argentina, and worked as an independent consultant to small companies and NGOs.
+Between 1998 and 2006, Luciano held different positions in the private and academic sectors in Argentina, and worked as an independent consultant to SMEs and NGOs.
 In 2002, he also started and led his own business to develop hosted content management solutions.

-Luciano also holds a Licentiate degree in Organizational Administration from Universidad Nacional del Litoral (Facultad de Ciencias Económicas, 2002) and a Mechanical-Electrical Technician degree from Escuela Industrial Superior (1995).
+Luciano holds a Ph.D. degree in Public Policy from the Georgia Institute of Technology (Atlanta, USA) with a concentration in Economic Development.
+He also holds a Licentiate degree in Management from Universidad Nacional del Litoral and a Mechanical-Electrical Technician degree from Escuela Industrial Superior (both in Santa Fe, Argentina).